Fastest Nurse Practitioner (NP) Programs | 2025

 Article fact-checked by our Editorial Team.

-With the U.S. Bureau of Labor Statistics (BLS)forecasting a need for over 100,000 new nurse practitioners (NPs) by 2032, leading nursing schools are stepping up with accelerated NP programs designed to fast-track your career and address the rising demand for healthcare providers.
-Discover the top institutions offering these programs, along with details on their requirements, costs, salary potential, and more.
+With the U.S. Bureau of Labor Statistics (BLS) forecasting a need for over 100,000 new nurse practitioners by 2032, leading nursing schools are stepping up with accelerated nurse practitioner (NP) programs, online and on-campus, to help you fast-track your career and address the rising demand for healthcare providers.
+Discover the top institutions offering fast-track NP programs and details on the program admission requirements, costs, salary potential, and more.

 The following schools are selected based on allnurses' methodology of surveying our readers to understand what they value most when selecting programs.
 We also consider factors like state testing pass rates, graduation rates, student-to-faculty ratios, cost, duration of the program, and admission rates.